Richardaeld/Fat_Racoon_Kitchen/README.md

 # Bugs and Other Problems
 ## Previous Bugs
-+ An improper variable was passed into the Flask redirect route, addfavorite.
-This would cause Flask to send user to an error page.
++ A recipe page would return an error page if refreshed.
     + Caused by:
         + A user refreshing the recipe page after changing the recipes favorite status.
     + Fix:
-        + Created a Python function, check_for_dups to check boolean status even in refresh.
+        + Created a Python function, `check_for_dups`, to check boolean status of favorite (even in refresh).
+        + Now instead of returning an error page it changes the favorite status of the recipe.
 + Flask was generating a 504 gateway timeout error.
     + Caused by:
         + A `while` loop not breaking correctly.
     + Fix:
-        + Added a missing `len()` function changing a string value into a comparable int value.
+        + Added a missing `len()` function.
+This changed a string value into a comparable int value.
-+ Carousel would post improper amount of items on screen.
++ Carousel would post incorrect amount of index cards the on screen.
     + Caused by:
-        + Changing screen width resolution size.
+        + Changing screen width or resolution size.
     + Fix:
         + The carousel's 'memory' array had to reset each time the screen resolution changed.
-+ Corner of napkin CSS art was a incorrect size in the Safari browser.
++ Corner of the napkin CSS art was an incorrect size in the Safari browser.
     + Caused by:
         + A missing vendor extension.
     + Fix:
-        + Had to add `-webkit-clip-path` for Safari browser.
+        + Had to add `-webkit-clip-path` for the Safari browser.
 + Index card CSS art had jagged edges after `transform: rotateY(180deg)` was applied.
     + Caused by:
         + A missing vendor extension.
     + Fix:
-        + A recommended line of code -webkit-backface-visibility:hidden [from stackoverflow](https://stackoverflow.com/questions/6492027/css-transform-jagged-edges-in-chrome).
+        + A recommended line of code, `-webkit-backface-visibility:hidden` [from stackoverflow](https://stackoverflow.com/questions/6492027/css-transform-jagged-edges-in-chrome).
 + Heroku would not upload correctly.
     + Caused by:
         + GitPod incorrectly creating the Procfile.